asimwe1/rust_chatapp/site/guide/requests.md

 `Err`'s value would contain the string that failed to parse as a `usize`.

-By the way, if you were to omit the `rank` parameter in the `user_str` or `user_int` routes, Rocket would emit a warning indicating that the routes _collide_, or can match against similar incoming requests.
+By the way, if you were to omit the `rank` parameter in the `user_str` or `user_int` routes, Rocket would emit an error and abort launch, indicating that the routes _collide_, or can match against similar incoming requests.
 The `rank` parameter resolves this collision.

 ### Default Ranking